unicode-org/icu4x/components/calendar/README.md

 # icu_calendar [![crates.io](https://img.shields.io/crates/v/icu_calendar)](https://crates.io/crates/icu_calendar)

-The `icu_calendar` crate contains the core types used by ICU4X for dealing with dates, times, and custom calendars.
+Types for dealing with dates, times, and custom calendars.

 The [`types`] module has a lot of common types for dealing with dates and times.